 - Thin straps that can be pulled down.
 This is my preferred method, hence my love of camis.
 I just pull the strap down, undo my bra and have at it.
-I realize this leaves you a bit more exposed, so this may not be the best option for moms who like to be more covered up.
-You could also add a cardigan or something similar, though, to remain covered.
+This may not be the best option for moms who like to be more covered up.

 - Dresses you can wear a “normal” bra with.
 Nobody wants to see your nursing bra, no matter how cute it is.
-Make sure that whatever dress you choose doesn’t have aspects that in normal circumstances would need a fancy bra.
-Exposed back or backs with very intricate straps come to mind.
+Make sure that whatever dress you choose doesn’t have aspects that need a fancy bra.

 - Loose and able to be pulled up.
-A great option that may be overlooked is a shirt that can be pulled up to nurse and wearing a cami underneath.
-It’s the best way to get a lot of use out of pre-baby clothes.
+A great option that may be overlooked is a shirt that can be pulled up to nurse.
+Wearing a cami underneath, you can pull it a bit down and be covered.
+It’s the best way to get use out of pre-baby clothes.

-Rompers are awesome since they’re usually spaghetti strap, wrap, or have buttons so they’re easy to nurse in, PLUS since they’re usually looser on your midsection they cover up any after baby body you might be self-conscious about.
-Win win.
-Here are a few I’m loving:
+Rompers are awesome for nursing.
+This is because they’re usually spaghetti strap, wrap, or have buttons so they’re easy to nurse in.
+PLUS, since they’re usually looser on your midsection they cover up any after baby body you might be self-conscious about.

 I hope that this collection of tips and outfit ideas is a great resource and starting point for breastfeeding mommas – Remember, you can still dress fun and trendy while breastfeeding in the summer!!